 What if I live between two properties?

 If you have more than one home or work away from home, it is important to clarify where your main residence is.
 This is a major factor in deciding how much council tax you pay.
-It's likely you will pay full council tax on the property you live in most of the time and some on the other property.
+In most cases you would not be entitled to a reduction at your second property as this would not be considered your sole or main residence.

 Appeals against Council Tax Liability